Table of contents:

-Machine tools : this term covers all the accessories , adjustment tools and maintenance items essential to the proper functioning of your equipment.
-Whether you use a sewing machine , an overlocker or a more industrial device, having the right tools is essential to ensure its durability, precision and safety.
+Machine tools: this term covers all the accessories, adjustment tools, and maintenance elements essential for the proper functioning of your equipment.
+Whether you use a sewing machine, an overlocker, or a more industrial device, having the right tools is essential to ensure its durability, precision, and safety.

-With the right maintenance kit , you can avoid many breakdowns, optimize your settings, and extend the life of your machine.
-Spare parts , compatible professional tools , and cleaning products like oil or an antistatic brush are among the essentials to have on hand.
+With a suitable maintenance kit, you can avoid many breakdowns, optimize your settings, and extend the life of your machine.
+Spare parts, compatible professional tools, and cleaning products like oil or an antistatic brush are among the essentials to have on hand.

-In this article, we present a selection of essential tools for maintaining, improving, or repairing your machine, as well as practical advice for choosing the right accessories for your model.
-Whether you're a beginner or an experienced user, you'll find everything you need here to keep your equipment in perfect condition.
+In this article, we present a selection of essential tools to maintain, improve, or repair your machine, along with practical advice for choosing the right accessories according to your model.
+Whether you are a beginner or an experienced user, you will find everything you need here to keep your equipment in perfect condition.

 Why use tools adapted to your machine?

-Maintaining a machine, whether domestic or semi-professional, cannot be improvised.
+Maintaining a machine, whether domestic or semi-professional, is not something to improvise.
 Using compatible and suitable tools is crucial to ensure optimal operation.
-Too often neglected, basic tools nevertheless allow you to extend the life of your equipment, avoid breakdowns and guarantee smooth and precise work .
+Too often neglected, basic tools nevertheless help extend the life of your equipment, avoid breakdowns, and guarantee smooth and precise work.

-Using a screwdriver that is too large , an ill-fitting needle , or an unsuitable lubricant can seriously damage internal components.
+Using a screwdriver that is too large, a poorly adjusted needle, or an inappropriate lubricant can seriously damage internal components.
 Conversely, the right tools protect:

 - Sensitive parts (hook, bobbin case)